cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   appClient.listPrograms("Purchase");

 .. _preferences-client:

 PreferencesClient
 -----------------
 ::
   ClientConfig clientConfig;

-  //Construct the client used to interact with CDAP PreferencesClient preferencesClient = new PreferencesClient(clientConfig);
+  // Construct the client used to interact with CDAP PreferencesClient preferencesClient = new PreferencesClient(clientConfig);

   Map<String, String> propMap = Maps.newHashMap();
   propMap.put("k1", "v1");
-  //Set Preferences at Instance level preferencesClient.setInstancePreferences(propMap);
+  // Set Preferences at the Instance level preferencesClient.setInstancePreferences(propMap);

-  //Get Preferences at Instance level preferencesClient.getInstancePreferences();
+  // Get Preferences at the Instance level preferencesClient.getInstancePreferences();

-  //Delete Preferences at Instance level preferencesClient.deleteInstancePreferences();
+  // Delete Preferences at the Instance level preferencesClient.deleteInstancePreferences();

-  //Set Preferences of MyApp application which is deployed in Dev namespace preferencesClient.setApplicationPreferences("Dev", "MyApp", propMap);
+  // Set Preferences of MyApp application which is deployed in the Dev namespace preferencesClient.setApplicationPreferences("Dev", "MyApp", propMap);

-  //Get only the Preferences of MyApp application which is deployed in Dev namespace preferencesClient.getApplicationPreferences("Dev", "MyApp", false);
+  // Get only the Preferences of MyApp application which is deployed in the Dev namespace preferencesClient.getApplicationPreferences("Dev", "MyApp", false);

-  //Get resolved Preferences (collapsed with higher level(s) of preferences) preferencesClient.getApplicationPreferences("Dev", "MyApp", true);
+  // Get the resolved Preferences (collapsed with higher level(s) of preferences) preferencesClient.getApplicationPreferences("Dev", "MyApp", true);

 .. _program-client: